-• Mr. Yves Roche has been the Company's Chairman and CEO since 2005.
-His directorship was last renewed on 6 May 2008 for a three-year term.
+Mr. Yves Roche has been the Company's Chairman and Chief Executive Officer since 2005.
+His Directorship was last renewed on May 6, 2008 for a three-year term.

-Yves Roche was born in Bergerac (France) in 1969.
+Mr. Yves Roche was born in Bergerac (France) in 1969.
 He began his career in the Group, then under the Metaleurop name, in 1995, in the commodity risk management department, becoming the Company's Treasurer in 2003 and Chief Financial Officer until 2005.

-He took over the reins of Metaleurop SA, then in court-supervised recovery procedure, at the start of 2005 and devised the continuation plan that brought the company back from the brink of bankruptcy.
+He took over the reins of Metaleurop SA, then in court-supervised recovery procedure, at the start of 2005 and devised the continuation plan that brought the Company back from the brink of bankruptcy.
 He was appointed Managing Director in April 2005 and Chairman and Chief Executive Officer in July 2005.
-He installed a new management team and shifted the group's strategic focus, turning it into a recycling specialist.
+He installed a new management team and shifted the Group's strategic focus, turning it into a recycling specialist.

-Yves Roche's employment contract was suspended on account of his appointment as the Company's Chairman and CEO.
-The Board of Directors decided that his employment contract would be terminated when a system of social security coverage had been introduced for him, bearing in mind the specific rules that apply to a company for which a continuation plan has been adopted, thus complying with Recommendation 1 of the MiddleNext Code concerning the Board's assessment of whether it is appropriate to combine a corporate officer's mandate with an employment contract.
+Mr. Yves Roche's employment contract was suspended on account of his appointment as the Company's Chairman and Chief Executive Officer.
+The Board of Directors decided that his employment contract would be terminated when a system of social security coverage had been introduced for him, bearing in mind the specific rules that apply to a company for which a continuation plan has been adopted, thus complying with Recommendation 1 of the MiddleNext Code concerning the Board's assessment of whether it is appropriate to combine a corporate officer's mandate with an employment contract

-Mr. Jean-Pierre Thomas has been a director of the Company since 12 May 2009 and is also chairman of the Company's Audit Committee.
-Jean-Pierre Thomas has been managing partner of the investment bank Lazard since 2000, advising on mergers and acquisitions, private equity and asset management.
+Mr. Jean-Pierre Thomas has been a Director of the Company since May 12, 2009 and is also chairman of the Company's Audit Committee.

+Mr. Jean-Pierre Thomas has been managing partner of the investment bank Lazard since 2000, advising on mergers and acquisitions, private equity and asset management.

-Before joining Lazard in 1998, Jean-Pierre Thomas was a member of the Lorraine Regional Council, Vice-Chairman then Chairman of the Lorraine Regional Council Finance Committee, member of parliament for the Vosges, Deputy Treasurer of the UDF group at the National Assembly, Economic Affairs and Budget spokesman for the UDF group, Chairman of the UDF Departmental Federation in the Vosges and National Treasurer of the Parti Républicain.
-During his political career, Jean-Pierre Thomas sponsored Act 97-277 of 25 March 1997 creating retirement savings plans (the "Thomas Act").
+Before joining Lazard in 1998, Mr. Jean-Pierre Thomas was a member of the Lorraine Regional Council, Vice-Chairman then Chairman of the Lorraine Regional Council Finance Committee, member of parliament for the Vosges, Deputy Treasurer of the UDF group at the National Assembly, Economic Affairs and Budget spokesman for the UDF group, Chairman of the UDF Departmental Federation in the Vosges and National Treasurer of the Parti Républicain.
+During his political career, Mr. Jean-Pierre Thomas sponsored act 97-277 of March 25, 1997 creating retirement savings plans (the "Thomas Act").

-Jean-Pierre Thomas holds a directorship in the Generali group and is Chairman of the Scientific Committee of the Cercle des Epargnants, a savings think-tank.
+Mr. Jean-Pierre Thomas holds a Directorship in the Generali group and is Chairman of the Scientific Committee of the Cercle des Épargnants, a savings think tank.

-Born at Gérardmer in the Vosges in 1957, Jean-Pierre Thomas has a degree in finance and management from SupDeCo and a doctorate in economics from Paris II University.
+Born at Gérardmer in the Vosges in 1957, Mr. Jean-Pierre Thomas has a degree in finance and management from Sup de Co and a doctorate in economics from Paris-II University.

-✓ Independence of directors
+Independence of Directors

-According to the MiddleNext Code, "to qualify as independent, Board members [...] must not have any significant financial, contractual or family relationship liable to affect the independence of their judgment".
+According to the MiddleNext Code, "to qualify as independent, Board members [...] must not have any significant financial, contractual or family relationship liable to affect the independence of their judgement".